malesch/semantic-reagent/README.md

 ## Usage

-Usage examples of the UI components can be found in the Devcards when starting up in the development mode.
+Usage examples of the UI components can be found in the Devcards when starting up in dev mode.
 For building [Boot](https://github.com/boot-clj/boot) is required.

 The dev mode is started with